initstring/lyricpass/README.md

 # lyricpass
 Password wordlist / dictionary generator using song lyrics for targeted bruteforce audits / attacks.
 Useful for penetration testing or security research.
+Easy to use - you give it an artist, you get back a text file with all of their lyrics to use for cracking passwords.

 Tested with Python 2.7, 3.4, 3.5 on MacOS and Linux Mint.
 Requires bs4, request, sys, string.

+# Overview
+People are being encouraged to use longer passwords - specifically multiple words stringed together.
+An obvious choice is to use a song lyric from their favorite artist.
+This seems much more secure than a single word.

+The intent of this tool is a POC to prove that this type of password is also insecure, especially if you are able to find the target's favorite artist (easy enough to do with social media).

+This could be used with the password cracker of your choice for testing the security of your own system via brute force methods.
+It would also be interesting to run to see if it catches any passwords you yourself are currently using.

 ```
 usage: lyricpass.py [-h] [--lower] [--punctuation] artist output